mmisw/mmiorr-docs/docs/install/index.md

   whenever there is a registration event (user, organization, or ontology).
   This is optional.

+The configuration in the environment variables tells Docker to launch the ORR services on restart, so the following commands will only be needed for troubleshooting and initial testing.

 With these pieces in place, you can now launch the ORR:

     $ source setenv.sh